 Today, we are releasing Azure DevOps Server 2019.0.1 RTW.
 Azure DevOps Server (formerly Team Foundation Server) brings the Azure DevOps experience to self-hosted environments.
 Customers with strict requirements for compliance can run Azure DevOps Server on-premises and have full control over the underlying infrastructure.

 The weekend’s nearly here, so it’s almost time to relax.
 Don’t tell your boss that I suggested it, but maybe you should knock off a little early and catch up on the DevOps news.
 Lucky for me, I’m not in the office next week: I’ll be at Techorama Belgium and GitHub Satellite.

-For the April security release, we are releasing fixes for vulnerabilities that impact Azure DevOps Server 2019, TFS 2018, TFS 2017, and TFS 2015.
-These vulnerabilities were found through our Azure DevOps Bounty Program.
-Thanks to everyone who has been participating in this program.
+For the May security release, we are releasing fixes for vulnerabilities that impact Azure DevOps Server 2019, TFS 2018, TFS 2017, and TFS 2015.
+Thanks to everyone who has been participating in our Azure DevOps Bounty Program.

 We have now added the ability to patch TFS 2015,

 Monitor pipelines in 'Azure Pipelines' from your 'Microsoft Teams' channel.